 Or listen [on Soundcloud].

 This was a tough clip to hunt down.
-The audio track here was transferred from a cassette tape that a couple people recorded in front of their television while the interview aired; you can at one point (when Gygax is enumerating character classes) hear a voice saying, "That's you," presumably in reference to a character type that someone played.
+The audio track here was transferred from a cassette tape that a recorded in front of a television while the interview aired.
 Until a video recording surfaces, this will have to tide us over.
 Recordings of this length of Gary Gygax from these early years are quite rare.

 Gygax cannot have been thrilled that Snyder immediately refers to the game as "cultish," as the word "cult" appeared too often in the press surrounding the steam tunnel incident.
 But overall, it is a sympathetic interview, where Snyder tries to understand what the game is and why people play it; he seems eager to continue the brief story of his magic user.
 Gygax's explanations are not always very clear, but they are genuine and unscripted -- the messiness of live interviews can often be revealing.
 Note as well that Snyder represents Gygax as "the" inventor of Dungeons & Dragons, which became a common talking point in TSR marketing and media in the era, to the frustration of people fighting to recognize other contributions.

 This transcript was generated with the help of Trint.
 There are a couple of places where the audio was difficult to follow, but this should be reasonably accurate.